The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 In the previous figure, you might notice that the estimates are sometimes too high and sometimes too low – and it looks like the variation is roughly symmetric around the true value.
 That suggests another experiment: if we collect many samples with the same size and compute many estimates, what is the average of the estimates?

-The following loop simulates this scenario, collecting 10,001 samples of 10 penguins and computing the mean of each sample.
+The following loop simulates this scenario by generating 10,001 samples of 10 penguins and computing the mean of each sample.
+Then it uses a list comprehension to collect the results in a list.

 means = [np.mean(make_sample(n=10)) for i in range(10001)]